Purdue-Jung/coffea_nano_framework/README.md

 <span style="color: red;">**Warning:** `trees`, `stacks` not currently implemented.</span>

+The configuration file is a YAML file with plot configurations.
+For an example, you can check `plot_configs/signal_plots.yml`.

 ## Corrections and Scale Factors

 It is possible to either apply central corrections (derived by CMS) or private corrections (derived locally).